Shriya-23/PassCheck/README.md

 | Version control | Git and GitHub |
 | Platform | Windows (command line) |
 | External libraries | None |

-## Learning Outcomes

-By building this project I learned how to:

-- Set up a C++ development environment (g++ and VS Code) and compile and run a program from the command line
-- Take user input safely with `getline`, including passwords that contain spaces
-- Use `std::string` and loop through it one character at a time
-- Classify characters with `isupper()`, `islower()` and `isdigit()` from `<cctype>`
-- Use `bool` flags to record what was found in a loop
-- Apply `if`, `else if` and `else` logic to turn a score into a result
-- Validate input (rejecting an empty password)
-- Write readable, commented code and explain it line by line
-- Use Git and GitHub to version and publish my work
-- Think critically about my own code by identifying its limitations and planning improvements